Conflict of Interest (COI)

 Faculty members, of course, may not neglect their teaching and other responsibilities to engage in service.
 Policy 637 Faculty Tenure refers to “service” as “service activities at the University, to one’s profession, and in the community that are clearly related to the faculty member’s role” (section 3.7).
 This looks different from discipline to discipline.

-Whether an activity is truly part of a faculty member’s UVU role is best determined by faculty and academic administrators who are familiar with the relevant discipline.
+Whether an activity is truly part of a faculty member’s UVU role is best determined by faculty and their academic reporting line who are familiar with the relevant discipline.

 Is it a conflict of commitment to serve on internal UVU committees?